 When I mention Google web history to people, they think of items they typed in Google’s search box.
 Many people are comfortable with their browser storing this information.
 Google and other search engines use that data to refine your future search results.
 This is all part of Google’s effort to deliver personalized search and faster pages.
-But many people worry about this information.
+But sometimes you want to delete that information.

 What’s in Google Chrome Web History?